rbourassaca/uad_plugin_manager/README.md

 You could hide or remove the plugins by hand, but, with every update it becomes a time consuming process.
 This tool was created to simplify this process.

-## How to use (development)
+## How to use

-1. Have [GO](https://go.dev/) installed and working
-2. Clone or download the repository
+1. Download the latest release & extract the content in a folder.
-3. Place your `UADSystemProfile.txt` in the same folder as the executable [^1]
+2. Place your `UADSystemProfile.txt` in the same folder as the executable [^1]
-4. Open the terminal in the directory you just downloaded
+3. Open the terminal in the folder containing the executable.
-5. Install the project dependency `go get .`
-6. Run de project using `go run .`, you'll see available commands in the terminal.
+4. Run de project using `uadPluginManager`, you'll see available commands in the terminal.

 ### Commands